danny-englander/react-trivia-game/README.md

-# TriviaLand, an accessible React Trivia Game
+# TriviaLand, an accessible React.js trivia game

 TriviaLand is a `create-react-app` using React 18 that tests a user on their trivia knowledge through a series of 8 questions.